Best Email Marketing Tools for Ecommerce in 2026

 Klaviyo is built specifically for ecommerce.
 Any Klaviyo review for Shopify stores will tell you the integration is seamless — it syncs product data, order history, and browsing behavior automatically.
 Pricing starts free up to 250 contacts, then scales based on list size.
 For a store doing solid volume, expect to pay $45–$150/month.
 It’s powerful.
 It’s also a bit complex to learn at first.

 Mailchimp is the name most people recognize.
 A full Mailchimp review of pricing and features in 2026 shows it’s gotten more ecommerce-friendly over the years, with a free plan up to 500 contacts and paid plans starting around $13/month.
-Honestly, for brand-new stores with tight budgets, it’s a no-brainer starting point.
+For brand-new stores with tight budgets, it is a reasonable starting point.
 But once you scale past a few thousand contacts and need deep segmentation, Klaviyo tends to win.

 In my experience, small stores under $5K/month do just fine with Mailchimp.
 Once you’re past that threshold and running multiple product lines, Klaviyo’s segmentation and analytics are worth every penny.